IacopomC/iacopomc.github.io/_posts/2020-07-16-advanced-lane-finding.md

 where *A* gives us the curvature we're looking for, *B* gives us the direction that the line is pointing towards, and *C* gives us the position of the line based on how far away it is from the left side of the image (y = 0).

 #### Gradient Transform
 Now we know what we need, but how are we going to find it?
-We'll be using something called *Perspective Transform*, but before that there is another image preprocessing step that will make our job easier: we'll use color and gradient transforms to create a thresholded binary image.
+We'll be using something called *Perspective Transform*, but before that there are a couple of image preprocessing steps that we will take to make our job easier: we'll use color and gradient transforms to create a thresholded binary image.

 <br/>